biokraft/my-cursor-framework/01-Cursor-for-Everyone/06-The-Model-Context-Protocol-MCP/06c-MCP-Spotlight-DBHub.md

 # MCP Spotlight: DBHub - Universal Database Access with Cursor

-The Multi-Connector Platform (MCP) extends Cursor's capabilities by connecting it to various external tools and data sources.
+The Model Context Protocol (MCP) extends Cursor's capabilities by connecting it to various external tools and data sources.
 This guide focuses on `dbhub`, a universal database MCP server that allows Cursor to interact with a wide range of popular databases.
 This integration is invaluable for both Product Managers needing quick data insights and Developers working directly with databases.

 [DBHub GitHub Repository](https://github.com/bytebase/dbhub)